K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics

-Let us now come back to the general setting of a test configuration $\mathcal{L}\rightarrow\mathcal{X}\rightarrow\C$ for a polarized variety $(X,L).$ Under appropriate regularity assumptions it was shown in \cite{p-r-s} that the following holds: \begin{prop} (Phong-Ross-Sturm) \cite{p-r-s}: The Donaldson-Futaki invariant of a test configuration $(\mathcal{X},\mathcal{L})$ is minus the weight over $0$ of the following line bundle over $\C:$
+Similarly, the first property 1 above also holds in the singular setting of locally bounded metrics, by approximation, since the Bedford-Taylor product is local and continuous under local decreasing limits. \begin{rem} More generally, by the results in \cite{bbgz} the metric $\phi_{D}$ can be defined as long as $\phi_{0},...,\phi_{n}$ are in the finite energy space $\mathcal{E}^{1}(X,L),$ but the locally bounded setting above will be adequate for our purposes. \end{rem} Let us now come back to the general setting of a test configuration $\mathcal{L}\rightarrow\mathcal{X}\rightarrow\C$ for a polarized variety $(X,L).$ Under appropriate regularity assumptions it was shown in \cite{p-r-s} that the Donaldson-Futaki invariant of a test configuration $(\mathcal{X},\mathcal{L})$ is the weight over $0:$